CaptainCrowbar/rs-graphics-2d/docs/image.md

 };
 ```

-Forward iterators over the image's pixels.
+Bidirectional iterators over the image's pixels.
 Iterators have two additional
 member functions:

 * `move()` moves the iterator along the given axis by the given number of pixels.